Their sense of sight is similar to humans, but their sense of taste and touch is muted compared to humans’ experience.

 Dog senses: Smell

-A dog’s sense of smell is so powerful, it’s like saying dogs smell in color while people smell in black and white.
+A dog’s sense of smell is so powerful, and it’s like saying dogs smell in color while people smell in black and white.

 Most dogs have between 200 and 250 million scent receptors.
 People in comparison have approximately 5 million.
 Their combined olfactory “system” is 4 times greater than ours.

 They can hear frequencies, and at volumes, people can not hear.